 – knoll (very small hill)

-Worry about the rest later when you get onto the medium/harder courses – looks like loads when you look at that BOK page but you’ll only need about a quarter of what’s shown.
+Worry about the rest later when you get onto the medium/harder courses – looks like loads when you look at that Maprunner page but you’ll only need about a quarter of what’s shown.
 And if you don’t recognise a control description just ask at Registration or go on a mystery tour and see what you find when you get there!